Team-PLASMID/Plasmid/README.md

 The Game1 class has all of the basics MonoGame needs to run a game.

 ### Initialize()
+Setting up stuff like game variables and display settings.
 ### LoadContent()
+Loading graphic and sound files.
+For example, using `Content.Load<Texture2D>()` to turn .png file into drawable Texture2D game objects.
 ### Update()
+Progress the game.
+(Gets called repeatedly as the game clock runs) This is where we register screen touches (`TouchPanel.GetState()`) and call other code to react to them.
 ### Draw()
+Draw graphic elements.
+(GraphicsDevice, SpriteBatch, Texture2D)